DaveyJH/ci-portfolio-one-v4/README.md

 >BONUS
 - *the design of the footer allows for discrete links to me, should any visitor wish to know more about the sites creator*
 ***

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 1. I would like to have the nav menu disappear when viewed via a landscape orientation on mobile devices
-    - the nav bar takes up valuble screen real estate on smaller devices.
+    - *the nav bar takes up valuble screen real estate on smaller devices.
 I would like to change the camera icon in the header to a menu icon on certain screens.
-This icon would act as a drop down activator for the nav menu, allowing more space for photographs
+This icon would act as a drop down activator for the nav menu, allowing more space for photographs*
 ***
 ## Technologies Used

 <!-- In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used. -->
 - [Font Awesome](https://fontawesome.com/)
     - The project uses icons from Font Awesome version 5
+***
 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.